ELS-RD/kernl/docs/how-to-guides/support-new-model.md

 - First one is to apply the graph replacements
 - Second one is to use [CUDA graphs](https://pytorch.org/blog/accelerating-pytorch-with-cuda-graphs/)

-We won't elaborate the second step and focus on the first one that actually does the graph replacements.
+The second step eliminates most of the CPU overhead but we won't elaborate on this and focus on the first one that does the graph replacements.

 ### Inspecting the FX Graph

-First of all, a few words about [Torch FX](https://pytorch.org/docs/1.13/fx.html).
+First, a few words about [Torch FX](https://pytorch.org/docs/1.13/fx.html).
 Torch FX is a torch module to module transformation toolkit.
 It can trace a torch module (or a function) execution.
-All the operation are then recorded into a list of nodes that are represented as an FX Graph.
-From this graph, Torch FX generates python code matching the graph's semantic.
+All the operations are then recorded into a list of nodes that are represented as an FX Graph.
+From this graph, Torch FX generates python code matching the graph's semantics.
 Both graph and python code are accessible from the Torch FX GraphModule, which is also a torch module instance.
 Torch FX allows us to play with FX graphs but stay at the torch module level.

 <figure markdown>
   ![Torch FX](torchfx.drawio.svg){ lazyload=true }